aahill/quickstart-templates/template-quickstart-nodejs.md

 ```

 <!--
+    Show the application output from each task, if output exists
     If this code sample is in a function, tell the reader to call it.
 For example:

     Call the `example()` function.